amiika/ziffers/README.md

 - [Sonic Pi](https://sonic-pi.net/)
 - Clone using git or download [latest release](https://github.com/amiika/ziffers/releases/latest)

-### Using ziffers with latest beta

-  Use beta5 branch for latest Sonic Pi Beta 5 (Patreons only)

 ## Install ziffers

 Install Ziffers to your Sonic Pi by cloning this project into your home directory (this makes referencing easier as most of the examples use ~ shorthand to require stuff).
 Ziffers can then be required to your Sonic Pi project using: